 It’s definitely time for soup.
-Soup is warm and filling and an easy way to get in multiple servings of vegetables 🌶 🌽 🍅.
-This soup is fun to make and delicious.
+This Delicious Squash Soup is warm and filling and an easy way to get in multiple servings of vegetables 🌶 🌽 🍅.
+This soup is fun to make, simple, and delicious.
 It looks from the picture like it contains cream but it’s actually just creamy in texture from pureeing the ingredients.
-Also I frequently find squash soups to be too sweet.
+Also, I frequently find squash soups to be too sweet.
 This recipe is actually more savory with a kick from a bit of red pepper.

 -One 32-ounce package of cut-up butternut squash (this squash is hard to cut up so I prefer to buy it already chopped up from Costco).

 -One large sweet onion, chopped up into 1-inch pieces.

 -1-2 tablespoon of olive oil

 -One 15-ounce can of 100 % pure pumpkin 🎃 (check the label and don’t accidentally purchase pumpkin pie filling as that will be too sweet and seasoned like pumpkin 🎃 pie!)

 -One 32-ounce box of low-sodium chicken broth (use the low sodium because then you can add salt 🧂 to your taste.
 You can’t take it out once it’s in the soup😬).

 -1/2 tsp freshly grated or dried nutmeg (use a zester to grate the nutmeg if using fresh nutmeg)

 -I/2 tsp freshly ground pepper.